ComposeCode/RHEL7-RHCE-course-helper/chapter11/section11-1.md

 - Every DNS server maintains complete information about the portion of the NDS name space it is responsible for.
 This information includes a complete set of authoritative data files.

-- The portion of the name space for which a NDS server ha sa complete set of authoritative data files is known as the server's zone.
-The set of authoritative data files
+- The portion of the name space for which a NDS server has a complete set of authoritative data files is known as the server's zone.
+The set of authoritative data files is known as zone files or zone databases.

+- The zone files contain directives and resource records.
+Directives control the behaviour of a DNS server and instruct how to undertake tasks or apply special settings to the zone; resource records describe zone limits and assign each individual host an identity.

+- In order to provide the name resolution service to a zone, resource records must be defined, directives are optional.
+Directives in a zone file are prepended by the dollar ($) sign.
+Some of the common directives are $INCLUDE, $ORIGIN, and $TTL.